2 women slashed in head in apparent random attack in NYC

-LOWER EAST SIDE, Manhattan (WABC) --One person is in custody after allegedly slashing two women in apparently random attacks on the Lower East Side, officials said.
+LOWER EAST SIDE, Manhattan (WABC) --A 30-year-old man is in custody after allegedly slashing two women in apparently random attacks on the Lower East Side, officials said.

 A 60-year-old woman was slashed in the cheek at Suffolk Street and Rivington Street just after 1:50 p.m., police said.